The review process

 Impartiality: Scientific advisory panels include a significant number of non-beneficiaries.
 There is a conflict of interest policy and potential beneficiaries are not present when decisions are made.

-The exact process used will vary between funders and each of their funding rounds but in general there are likely to be (at least) two stages to the review process:
+The exact process used will vary between funders and each of their funding rounds but in general there are likely to be (at least) two stages to the review process as is often the case at Asthma UK:

 FIRST STAGE REVIEW